Ecology of the Sierra Nevada: Upper Montane Forest

 The upper montane forest begins at higher elevations near 7000 ft, where the montane climate is characterized by short, moist, cool summers and cold, wet winters.
 Snow begins to fall in November and may accumulate to depths up to 6 ft and remain until June.
 Pure stands of red fir and lodgepole pine (the indicator species) are typical of this forest.
 Jeffrey pine, which has bark that smells like vanilla, and the picturesque western juniper can also be found in this zone.
 Wildflowers bloom in meadows from June through August.
-Common animals in this zone include the hermit thrush, dusky grouse (Dendragapus obscurus), great grey owl, golden-mantled ground squirrel, and (more rarely) the marten.
+Common animals in this zone include the hermit thrush, sooty grouse (Dendragapus fuliginosus), great grey owl, golden-mantled ground squirrel, and (more rarely) the marten.
 Upper montane forests may be viewed from the Tioga Pass Road east of Crane Flat, Glacier Point Road, and State Route 108.

 The elevation of the upper montane zone shifts with latitude: it occurs from 6000 to 8000 ft north of Yosemite, and 7000 to 9000 ft to the south.